rtoenniges/mycpu-project-slaveclock/hardware/README.md

 current to drive the clock._
 Also it displays the status of the time synchronization and the active clock output.

-**If you use this board and provided you have set the adress jumper to the default position, you have to change the "OUTPUT" declaration in "scc.asm" to '3500h'!**
+**If you use this board and you have set the adress jumpers to the default position, you have to change the "OUTPUT" declaration in "scc.asm" to '3500h'!**